 EDU775 Education for International Development

-SWK708 Engaging with Aboriginal and Torres Strait Islander Peoples
+SWK708 Engaging and working with Aboriginal and Torres Strait Islander Peoples

 Note: Program structures are subject to change.
 Not all UniSC courses are available on every UniSC campus.

 Completion of a three year bachelor's degree (AQF Level 7) from a recognised higher education institution or equivalent.

 Additional entry information

 - Successfully complete 48 units as outlined in the program structure

 - Students entering the program in Semester 2 can study the program part-time only.

 - Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence

 - The unit value of all courses is 12 units unless otherwise specified